drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Add background and character images

 Now it's time to think about the visual part too.
-We will add the background and the characters to the visual novel.
+We will add the background and character images to the visual novel canvas.

 In our case the character sprites are composed of 3 images: the body, the eyes and the mouth.
 So we use the [ImageContainer](/start/canvas-image-container.md) to create the character.